Fiber product homotopy method for multiparameter eigenvalue problems: Implementation

-\item[Continuation] The main bulk of our computations occur in running the Euler--Newton predictor-corrector method described in Section~\ref{sec:continue}.
+\item[\textsc{Continuation:}] The bulk of our computations is in running the Euler--Newton predictor-corrector method in Section~\ref{sec:continue}.
 In our \textsc{Matlab} implementation, the linear systems in the Euler and Newton steps are solved using \texttt{mldivide}.
-The predictor $\boldsymbol{p}$ relies on a step size $h$, which is updated as we perform the continuation.
-The Newton iteration continues until the corrector $\boldsymbol{c}$ in \eqref{eq:corr} satisfies $\|\boldsymbol{c} \|_{\infty} <10^{-9}$ or the number of iterations exceeds eight.
-The step size $h$ is updated according to the number of Newton iterations $i_{\textsc{nt}}$: if $i_{\textsc{nt}} \leq 2$, we double the step size; if $i_{\textsc{nt}} >8$, we halve the step size; else we keep the same step size.
-These choices are largely heuristical but may be easily fine-tuned.
-Our default sets the maximum and minimum step size as $10^{-2}$ and $10^{-6}$ respectively.
+We use two sets of criteria for controlling the step size and termination.
+In the \texttt{conservative} criterion, the step size $h$ in the predictor $\boldsymbol{p}$ is updated as follows: if the number of Newton iterations $i_{\textsc{nt}} \leq 2$, we double $h$; if $i_{\textsc{nt}} >8$, we halve $h$; else we keep the same $h$.
+The Newton iteration continues until the corrector $\boldsymbol{c}$ satisfies $\|\boldsymbol{c} \|_{\infty} <10^{-9}$ or when number of iterations exceeds $\max\{20, k\max(n_1,\dots ,n_k)+5\}$.
+In the \texttt{fast} criterion, the step size $h$ in the predictor $\boldsymbol{p}$ is updated as follows: if the number of Newton iterations $i_{\textsc{nt}} \leq 2$, we double $h$; if $i_{\textsc{nt}} >5$, we halve $h$; else we keep the same $h$.
+The Newton iteration continues until the corrector $\boldsymbol{c}$ satisfies $\|\boldsymbol{c} \|_{2} <10^{-8}$ or when the number of iterations exceeds five.
+The maximum and minimum step sizes are $10^{-2}$ and $10^{-6}$ respectively for both two criteria.
+The \texttt{fast} criterion is the same one used in \cite{Dong2016}, and we will use it when comparing with the results given by the method in \cite{Dong2016}.
+Otherwise, we will use the \texttt{conservative} criterion for better accuracy.
+These choices are heuristical but may be easily fine-tuned.

-On the other hand, \textsc{Bertini} is specifically designed with the homotopy method in mind and these tasks are built-in and automated; users need only specify the configurations they wish to change in the input file.
-In our \textsc{Bertini}/\textsc{Macaulay2} implementation, we simply issue the command \texttt{runBertini} to use the default configurations.
+\textsc{Bertini} is specifically designed with the homotopy method in mind and these tasks are built-in and automated; users need only specify the configurations they wish to change in the input file.
+In our \textsc{Bertini}/\textsc{Macaulay2} implementation, we may simply use \texttt{runBertini} with default configurations.